Kamal-Singh22/Number-of-Islands/README.md

 The DFS function recursively marks all connected land cells (horizontally and vertically) as visited by changing them to '0'.

 Count Islands:
-Each DFS call ensures one entire island is marked, so the count of DFS initiations equals the number of islands.
+Each DFS call ensures one entire island is marked, so the count of DFS initiations equals the number of islands...